 Spherical Wave Front

-When light is emerging from a point source, the wavefronts are spherical in shape.
+When light emerges from a point source, the wavefronts are spherical in shape.

 In spherical wavefront,